 Recommended Equipment

-Scale: It's really hard to make sourdough without a scale.
-Sorry, but them's the facts! bread baking and bread dough are a bit of a science.
-A GOOD KITCHEN SCALE will treat you well over a huge range of recipes, not just sourdough recipes.
-Think of HOMEMADE BACON!
+Scale: It’s really hard to make sourdough without a scale.
+Sorry, but them’s the facts! bread baking and bread dough are a bit of a science.
+A good kitchen scale will treat you well over a huge range of recipes, not just sourdough recipes – I use mine to cure homemade bacon!

 📖 Printable Recipe